traceychung/4i-practice/README.md

 For **video** evidence, we don't need any fancy edits, and narration is optional.
 Just run the requests in Postman in a logical order and show the responses.
 Try to keep it under 5 minutes — the shorter the better, as long as it's legible.

-Embed all of these screenshots or recordings into the `README`.
+Embed all of these screenshots or recordings into your `README`.
 Remember, YouTube is a great, free way to host and embed videos.
 Email submissions of evidence are also acceptable — send those to the inbox of your contact at 4insite.

 **Good luck,** you got this.